OpenMDAO/POEMs/POEM_096.md

 - [ ] Integrated

 ## Overview
-This PEOM propose the addition of an option at the problem or driver level to alternatively minimize the sum of the constraint violation rather than the objective.
+This POEM propose the addition of an option at the problem or driver level to alternatively minimize the sum of the constraint violation rather than the objective.

 ## Motivation
 There are three motivativing cases for the addition of this functionality.